Xsmael/geniLog/README.md

 # geniLog
-geniLog is an advanced customisable syslog server
+geniLog is an advanced customisable and strongly opinionated syslog server, in other words you better mind your business...